rajikaimal/Lynx-login/README.md

 # Lynx-login
 Basic login for LYNX project

-To deploy clone the project and import to an IDE Install MYSQL server and import the .sql file
+To deploy clone the project and import to Netbeans IDE Install MYSQL server and import the .sql file
+Run login.java